Best CBD Oil for Cats With Cancer: Reviews & Guide (July 2021)

 Unfortunately, the survival rate for cats undergoing these treatments is lower than with surgery, and treatment is focused primarily on improving quality of life rather than a cure.
 Additionally, the costs of all of these treatments are not cheap, and can easily cost upwards of $5000.

 In that sense, CBD can be a cheaper alternative that can also be used alongside standard medical therapy.
-Still, we want to stress that while CBD is promising, there isn’t yet enough evidence to call it a reliable treatment for cat cancer.
+Still, I want to stress that while CBD is promising, there isn’t yet enough evidence to call it a reliable treatment for cat cancer.

 Can I Give My Cat “Human” CBD Oil?